 I love the complexities of the English language!
 I find it lots of fun to play with words and see where the meanings take me.
-I love the sounds of poetry, and the silliness that comes when words are placed in different orders in sentences.
+I love the sounds of poetry and the silliness that comes when words are placed in different orders in sentences.
 A few books from VanitaBooks provide a humorous look at idioms, poetry, and participles.

 Idioms are difficult to comprehend sometimes.
 Kids get confused as to the whys behind a particular idiom.
 Life is a Bowl Full of Cherries, Birds of a Feather, and Out of the Blue are all by Vanita Oelschlager and illustrated by Robin Hegan.
-These books show a visual picture of the silly idioms.
+These books show a visual picture of silly idioms.

 Birds of a Feather has animal idioms, such as “hogwash” and “barking up the wrong tree.”
 The end of each book describes the reason for one or two of the idioms in the book.
 I found myself wishing there was an explanation on the illustrated pages for all of the idioms.
-It is fun to see the silly, literal version of the idiom, but I believe it would be even more helpful for the extra literal kids to see the explanation as well.
+It is fun to see the silly, literal version of the idiom, but I believe it would be even more helpful for the extra-literal kids to see the explanation as well.
 They are fun books to read through, and the pictures are definitely amusing.

-This book also has a two-page introduction to explanation about a participle is.
+This book also has a two-page introduction to explain about participles.
 This is a very silly book and really drives home the difference between “Eating like a pig, my cake was gone in seconds” and “Eating like a pig, I finished my cake in seconds” (for just one silly example!).

 For example, phrases such as “mud-licious” and “puddle-wonderful” come from e.e. cummings; “Heart sings with daffodils” comes from William Wordsworth.
 I loved this little tribute to poetry and spring!
-There is little story in the text: the story can be seen in the gorgeous illustrations, which show the immerging spring.
+There is a very little story in the text: the story can be seen in the gorgeous illustrations, which show the immerging spring.
 Yet, somehow the poetic excerpts work for me here.
-It’s a pretty book all together.
+It’s a pretty book together.

 Each of these books from Vanita Books has a note in them that proceeds are donated to charity.
 What a sweet way to pay tribute to her husband!
+I have read these